tinsandsolution/basic-ledger/README.md

     ```

-## Create an Account for the Current User
+## Create Account for the Current User

 Creates and returns a new account for the user.